GRC-SummerSchool/learn-python/Day3/Testing.md

 ```

 We know that 32 degrees Fahrenheit is the same as 0 degrees Celsius and that 212 degrees Fahrenheit is 100 degrees
 Celsius.
-So, we have the following unit test:
+So, we have the following unit test in `test_temperature_conversion.py`:

 ```python
 import temperature_conversion as tc